SteveVitali/Tetris/README.md

     with the `HighScoresModel` to post the score to the database, and then display the `HighScoresView`, which gets its data from `HighScoresModel`;
     and so on and so forth.
-- `NavigationBar`
-  - This class contains the navigation bar.
-It communicates with the `AppController` to act on the events that occur, and the `AppController` also communicates with it to keep its buttons in the appropriate state.
 - `HomePanel`
   - This is the panel that the `AppController` displays when the application starts up.
 All it has is a play button at the time of this writing. in the